-In order to master the identification of Empidonax flycatchers, one must first have a solid grasp on the subtle differences in proportions, and subtle differences in colour between the species, and one must also train their eye to critically examine wing detail.
+To master the identification of Empidonax flycatchers, one must first have a solid grasp on the subtle differences in proportions, and subtle variations in colour between the species, and one must also train their eye to examine wing detail critically.
 The process of this challenging undertaking strains and trains one’s birding brain, prompting skill improvement.
 Field birding “muscle” (acuity) increases in response to repeated bouts of strain from managing “weight” (stress), and regularly scheduled birding “workouts” prompts improvement of one’s skill level.
 As an example, this past fall, for just over two weeks (from the third week of August to the end of the first week of September), I focused my attention on the field identification of Empidonax flycatchers.
-This focused study really trained my eye to perceive and immediately classify minute details but more importantly, it brought my birding sense to new heights.
+This focused study trained my eye to perceive and immediately classify minute details, but more importantly, it brought my birding sense to new heights.
 Birding sense in this case meaning, knowing when to rely on identifications based on detail, or identifications based on GISS (General Impression of Size and Shape).
-By the end of the second week of focused study, it seems to me that my mind had adapted to merging the two styles together to form a “complete picture” in my search image.
-I was now prepared for what would be the most formidable of my self-imposed field challenges: the identification of fleeting, little brown jobs…the sparrows.
+By the end of the second week of focused study, it seems to me that my mind had adapted to merging the two styles to form a “complete picture” in my search image.
+I was now prepared for what would be the most formidable of my self-imposed field challenges: the identification of fleeting views of little brown jobs…the sparrows.

-Photo: It’s views like these that really get my heart pumping.
-Somewhere in there, a Least Flycatcher is just waking up.
-At this location, the sun would slowly cast from the left to the right, energising all flying insects in its path.
+Photo: Somewhere in there, a Least Flycatcher is just waking up.
+At this location, the sun would slowly cast from one side to another, energizing all flying insects in its path.
 As the insects became active, so too did the flycatchers.
 One morning, at the crack of dawn, my dog wandered a bit too close to this, my favourite spot, and four Least Flycatchers stirred from cover, glancing right and glancing left; a bundle of Least’s!
 I stood with one hand on my camera….mouth ajar…frozen in a catatonic state of birding bliss.

 On 12 September, while making my rounds along the trails at NCC Greenbelt Trail 10, I encountered a Clay-colored Sparrow eating seed with Chipping and White-throated Sparrows.
 I took a bunch of photos then went home and began to ponder about the migration of Spizella sparrows.
-I considered how Clay-colored seemed to “vanish” once they stopped singing; a feature akin to that of Indigo Buntings.
+I considered how Clay-colored seemed to “vanish” once they stopped singing, seemingly similar to that of Indigo Buntings.
 But, surely these birds were somewhere and surely they were, in some birding areas, commonly encountered during fall migration.
 But where?
-Turns out some place near Stittsville, which I went on to name as the “Goulbourn Sparrow Field.”
+Turns out someplace near Stittsville, which I went on to name as the “Goulbourn Sparrow Field.”
 This sparrow field is a narrow hydro corridor filled with prime habitat (weedy veg’) and is a small enough strip of habitat to facilitate painstaking coverage!
 For the next two weeks, I relished the immense challenge of identifying sparrows deep in the tangles.
-A further skill-set was emerging; an instantaneous, sure sense for whether an ID should be accepted or let go.
-Letting ID’s go was an inevitable part of this particular birding journey; views were often short and birds were sometimes just too deep in the tangles to be sure of their ID.
+A further skill-set was emerging; an immediate, sure sense for whether an ID should be accepted or let go.
+Letting ID’s go was an inevitable part of this particular birding journey; views were often short, and birds were sometimes just too deep in the tangles to be sure of their ID.
 My first few field sessions at the sparrow field left me hungry to improve my ID rate per birds seen, but this only slipped further and further downhill as more and more little brown bodies gathered and zipped about in the narrow corridor.
-This was in fact an excellent lesson, too.
-I was inherently honest with my effort and I learned to stay relaxed and not force ID’s; it taught me to stay relaxed amidst a chaotic situation…quite literally, a firework spray of Spizella sparrows with every step!
+This was, in fact, an excellent lesson, too.
+I was inherently honest with my effort, and I learned to stay relaxed and not force ID’s; it taught me to remain relaxed amidst a chaotic situation…quite literally, a firework spray of Spizella sparrows with every step!

 Photo: Occasionally, the rewards were great at the sparrow field.
 Take for example this fine, point-blank view of a Clay-colored Sparrow in basic (fall/winter) plumage.
 Basic birds often show the lovely buffy blush throughout the head and chest that this bird shows.
 A fall Clay-colored Sparrow is the utter epitome of “subtle beauty.”